freeradical13/freeradical13.github.io/index.md

 [![32-column periodic table](images/32-column_periodic_table-a.png)][periodic table image]

-The reason for grouping elements in such a way is mostly to do with electron configurations and the chemical reactivity those configurations cause.
+The reason for describing elements in such a way is mostly to do with electron configurations and the chemical reactivity and bonding those configurations may cause.

 Each electron shell in an atom has a maximum number of electrons (<code>2×Shell_Number<sup>2</sup></code>) before the next shell starts.
-Each shell is broken down into [orbitals][electron subshells] which have a distinct [energy level][] and a maximum number of electrons before the next orbital starts.
-Orbitals are represented by the shell number, followed by the orbital name, followed by the number of electrons in that orbital in a superscript.
-The orbital names are:
+Each shell has a distinct [energy level][] and is broken down into subshells which have a maximum number of electrons before the next subshell starts.
+Each subshell is broken down into orbitals of [up to 2 electrons][orbitalmax2e] each.
+[Electron configurations][] are represented by the accumulation of subshells up to the total number of electrons, with each subshell described by the shell number, followed by the subshell name, followed by the number of electrons in that subshell in a superscript.
+The subshell names are:

-* s: At most 2 electrons for groups 1 and 2 (or group 18 for Helium).
+* s: For groups 1 and 2 (or group 18 for Helium) only, at most 2 electrons.
-* p: Starting at period 2, at most 6 electrons for groups 13-18.
+* p: Starting at period 2, for groups 13-18, at most 6 electrons.
-* d: Starting at period 4, at most 10 electrons for groups 3-12.
+* d: Starting at period 4, for groups 3-12, at most 10 electrons.
-* f: Starting at period 6, at most 14 electrons in between groups 3 and 4.
+* f: Starting at period 6, in between groups 3 and 4, at most 14 electrons.
 * [...]

 Examples of electron configurations for the first 11 neutral elements: